How many households in New Jersey spend too much on housing?

 of households were cost burdened

-The number of cost-burdened households in New Jersey decreased from 1.4 million in 2012 to 1.2 million in 2022.
+The number of cost-burdened households in New Jersey remained at 1.3 million from 2013 to 2023.
 Cost burden considers both household income and housing costs, so factors affecting either of these can influence the number of burdened households.
 For example:

 A growing or declining US population can also affect the number of cost-burdened households.
 To counteract this, USAFacts analyzed the percentages of cost-burdened households rather than just the number.
 This prevents such population changes from skewing the data.